SeanMott/KAR-Deluxe/README.md

 - Enable/disable certain machines from spawning.

 ## Installation
-First head to the [releases](https://github.com/UnclePunch/KAR-Deluxe/releases) tab.
-There are 2 methods of playing Kirby Air Ride Deluxe:
-1. **ISO** - Most versatile option.
-   - Download the "Builder" .zip.
-   - Extract the folder and open Builder.exe.
-   - Drag your Kirby Air Ride (USA) iso onto the window and select a location to save the Kirby Air Ride Deluxe iso.

-2. **Riivolution** - Dolphin supports Riivolution patches for Gamecube games and is quite easy to use.
-   - Download the "Riivolution" .zip.
-   - Extract its contents to "C:\Users\YourNameHere\Documents\Dolphin Emulator\Load\Riivolution".
-   - In Dolphin, right click your Kirby Air Ride iso and select launch with Riivolution patches
-   - Enable Kirby Air Ride Deluxe and select Start to play.
+Either go to [releases](https://github.com/SeanMott/KAR-Ignition/releases) tab and grab the latest patch.

+Or you can use [KARphin](https://karworkshop.com/) and it's included mod manager to download and auto-update Ignition.

+Regardless you will need a vanilla Kirby Air Ride ROM, it can be any region.
+But we can not provide one.

 ## Building
 See [BUILD](BUILD.md) file for details.

 ## Credits
-- UnclePunch - Project Lead/Programmer/Director
+- Jas - Project Lead and programmer for Ignition
-- ShankMods - Assistant Director
 - TacoTIkiTaco - Artwork/UI
+- UnclePunch - Maker of the original Hoshi Framework and KAR Deluxe
+- ShankMods - Assistant Director for Deluxe

 ## License
 This project is licensed under the GPL License - see the [LICENSE](LICENSE) file for details.